Places to visit in Sri Lanka

-Amidst the lush jungles of the island roam herds of majestic elephant, elusive leopards and swift-footed deer.
+Amidst the lush jungles of the island roam herds of majestic elephants, elusive leopards and swift-footed deer.
 The mountains and waterways are abundant with a breath-taking array of dragonflies, the fluttering wings of butterflies and hosts of beautiful birds, and rare amphibians.
-The surrounding ocean also brings the island close to mammoth whales, schools of vivacious dolphin and reefs teeming with colourful fish.
+The surrounding ocean also brings the island close to mammoth whales, schools of vivacious dolphins and reefs teeming with colourful fish.

 JETWING ECO EXPERIENCES

 From expert naturalist and wildlife enthusiasts to island adventurers and the everyday traveller, Sri Lanka offers each and every visitor the most idyllic setting for observing and experiencing the great outdoors.

 The leopard is the only species of big cats found in Sri Lanka and resides in the country’s mountainous ranges, rainforests and the dry-zone jungles.
 Our leopard safaris span across Yala and Wilpattu National Parks enabling good sightings throughout the year.
 This includes excretions to the Kumana National Park (Yala East); another potential and more secluded area where this big cat maybe seen.

 Home to more than 450 bird species, Sri Lanka is a fascinating birding destination for viewing a great variety of birds within a relatively short period of time.
 Starting from wet zone jungles to the dry zone wetlands our birding tours provide an excellent chance of observing the wonderful diversity of Sri Lankan avian fauna with the guidance of professional birdwatchers.